WCosmo/DL-Team-Project-1/README.md

 # DL - Team Project 1
-Project for the Deep Learning discipline of the Postgraduate Program in Electrical Engineering at the Federal University of Pará
+Project for the Deep Learning discipline of the Postgraduate Program in Electrical Engineering at the Federal University of Pará.

-The project is an ANN approach for the Santander Customer Satisfaction challenge
+The project is an ANN approach for the Santander Customer Satisfaction challenge.

 - Authors: Caio Cardoso, Isa Andrade, Wilson Cosmo
 - Information about the challenge: https://www.kaggle.com/competitions/santander-customer-satisfaction/overview